albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 | `Person`              | **YES** | NO        |
 | `VeryImportantPerson` | **YES** | **YES**   |

-We can invoke the first method, `handle(Person)`, by using explicit upcasting as shown in the following example.
+We can invoke the first method, `handle(Person)`, by using explicit type upcasting as shown in the following example.

 ```java
 package demo;